lxvm/AutoBZ.jl/docs/src/pages/demo.md

 data are necessary to define an integrand:
 - the integrand evaluator
 - a Fourier series
-- additional parameters for the evaluator Consider implementing custom integrands using the generic template type [`AutoBZ.Applications.WannierIntegrand`](@ref), that is compatible with all of the adaptive and equispace integration routines.
+- additional parameters for the evaluator
+Consider implementing custom integrands using the generic template type [`AutoBZ.Applications.WannierIntegrand`](@ref) that is compatible with all of the adaptive and equispace integration routines.
 For example, we can replicate the preceding tight-binding example by defining an integrand with the custom integrand type